 Within your institution there should be a BASES Network Rep whose role is to promote and publicise BASES and its activities.
 If you are interested in learning more about BASES or getting your institution more involved, then talk to your network rep about establishing a student group within your institution or simply organising a presentation or workshop.

-BASES is also governed by .pdf document "The Rules", which means regulations, not covered in the articles, governing the Association's internal affairs.
+BASES is also governed by "The Rules", which means regulations, not covered in the articles, governing the Association's internal affairs.
 The Board has the power to make or alter the Rules, provided such new regulations or alterations are approved retrospectively at the next available quorate general meeting by a simple majority.